LANA WILSON

 Nicolas Rapold, Sight and Sound

 One of Sundance’s best documentaries.
-Mystical…marvelously nuanced and fascinating in its examination.
+Mystical…marvelously nuanced and fascinating.
 Is this performance?
 Is it ‘real’?
 And if it brings peace to the living, does it matter?

 Alissa Wilkinson, The New York Times